Learn More: eVisitor

 Frequently Asked Questions

-The Australia eVisitor + Australia COVID-19 Travel Request Form are free.
-Additionally, iVisa charges a service fee according to the processing time you select.
-Here you can see the options.
+The Australia eVisitor is free. iVisa.com charges a service fee according to the processing time you select.
+Here you can see the options:

 We require the following documents to submit your application:

-Standard Processing Time: this is the regular option, your documents will be ready in 4 Business Days If your travel date is not so close this is the option for you.
+- Standard Processing Time. this is the regular option, your documents will be ready in 4 days.
+If your travel date is not so close this is the option for you.

-Rush Processing: this option is faster, we process your documents in just 3 Business Days, one day less than the previous option.
+- Rush Processing. this option is faster, we process your documents in just 2 days, one day less than the previous option.
 It is amazing, isn't it!

-Super Rush Processing: We totally recommend this option, you will have your documents ready to use in just 2 Business Days.
+- Super Rush Processing.
+We totally recommend this option, you will have your documents ready to use in just 24 hours.
 As you can see this is the fastest choice.